 PLAYING WITH PROTONS GOES DIGITAL is an EU-funded Erasmus+ project answering to the call of the European Commission for digital education readiness through the enhancement of online, distance, and blended learning in school education by: (a) supporting teachers and educators to develop digital competences; and (b) safeguarding the inclusive nature of digital learning opportunities in order to respond to the circumstances created by the COVID-19 pandemic.
 The project is led by INFN and will be carried out for a two-year period (June 2021 to May 2023) by a network of five partners from four European countries (Italy, Greece, UK, Spain).

-PLAYING WITH PROTONS GOES DIGITAL aims to address science teaching and learning through the use of exciting digital technologies – specifically Augmented Reality (AR) tools and artefacts – by teachers working with hands-on and minds-on activities and experiments scaffolded by creativity-enhanced inquiry-based methodologies inspired by cutting-edge science in large research infrastructures (e.g., INFN, CERN) taking into consideration both remote support and working in the classroom.
+PLAYING WITH PROTONS GOES DIGITAL aims to address science teaching and learning by means of exciting digital technologies – specifically Augmented Reality (AR) tools and artefacts – by teachers working with hands-on and minds-on activities and experiments scaffolded by creativity-enhanced inquiry-based methodologies inspired by cutting-edge science in large research infrastructures (e.g., INFN, CERN) taking into consideration both remote support and working in the classroom.

 Our approach aims to improve teacher digital skills, in particular content design and delivery skills, and their ability to respond to the demands for science teaching that not only enthuses young minds but also informs them about the inextricable relevance of science to society and encourages students to consider careers in STEM professions.
 The project places explicit emphasis on remote support by enabling all schools to: (a) work with engaging STEAM activities; (b) collaborate with universities, research centres and informal science organisations through the use of open digital tools; and (c) access exciting open content that can be delivered by teachers remotely during closures or outside teaching hours.
 In doing so, our approach fits the KA2 Erasmus+ Horizontal Priority of Innovative Practices in the Digital Era and the field-specific priorities of Strengthening the Profiles of the Teaching Profession and Increasing the Level of Achievement and Interest in STEM.